igordavid13/pocTsIa/readme.md

 # Product Web Scraping

-This project aims to perform scraping of static product sales websites.
-After scraping and identifying the products, the program returns a dynamic table with the extracted information.
+This project aims to perform web scraping on static product sales websites.
+After scraping and identifying the products on the main page, the program returns a dynamic table with the extracted information from each product's individual page.

 ## Technologies Used

-### Frontend:
+### Frontend

 - **React**: JavaScript library for building user interfaces.
+- **React-Router**: Library for managing client-side navigation and routing in React applications, allowing dynamic rendering of components based on URL changes.
-- **Vite**: A build tool that enables fast and optimized development.
+- **Vite**: Build tool for fast and optimized development.
-- **TypeScript (TSX)**: A superset of JavaScript that adds static typing.
+- **TypeScript (TSX)**: A superset of JavaScript with static typing.
-- **CSS**: Stylesheets for layout construction.
+- **CSS**: Stylesheets for layout and design.
-- **Socket.IO (client)**: Library for real-time communication over WebSockets.
-- **Toastify**: Library to display elegant notifications.
+- **Toastify**: Library for displaying elegant notifications.
-- **React Icons**: A set of icons for use with React.
+- **React Icons**: Collection of icons for use with React.

-### Backend:
+### Backend

-- **Socket.IO (server)**: For real-time communication with the frontend via WebSockets.
-- **Axios**: HTTP client to make requests and fetch HTML.
+- **Axios**: HTTP client for making requests and fetching HTML.
-- **Cheerio**: Library for manipulating and parsing HTML on the backend.
+- **Cheerio**: Library for parsing and manipulating HTML on the backend.
 - **Express**: Framework for building the API.
 - **OpenAI API**: Used to process and structure the extracted data.
-- **Dotenv**: For loading environment variables from a `.env` file.
+- **Dotenv**: Loads environment variables from a `.env` file.
-- **Turndown**: Library to convert HTML to Markdown.
+- **Turndown**: Converts HTML to Markdown.

 ## Project Workflow

 1. **Frontend**:

-   - The user requests the scraping of a website.
+   - The user requests a website scraping.
-   - The frontend sends the request to the backend via WebSocket (Socket.IO).
+   - The frontend sends a POST request to the backend with the target URL.

 2. **Backend**:

-   - The backend makes an HTTP request to fetch the site's HTML using `axios`.
+   - The backend fetches the website's HTML using `axios`.
    - The HTML is cleaned and converted to Markdown using the `turndown` library.
-   - The Markdown is processed into "chunks" (blocks of text), each representing a product, using regular expressions to identify product patterns like `[name](/products/slug)`.
-   - Five chunks are grouped together and sent to the OpenAI API using the GPT-4o model to transform the data into structured JSON.
+   - The Markdown is sent to the OpenAI API (using the GPT-4o model) to transform the data into a structured `JSON_ROOT` containing all the products from the page.
+Each product includes its name, link to its page, and image.
+   - A loop iterates over the `JSON_ROOT` to scrape each product by converting it to Markdown.
+This continues until the token limit for an AI API request is reached or 5 products have been aggregated.
+   - The aggregated Markdown of the filtered products is then sent to the AI API again to be transformed into JSON.
-   - The JSON is returned to the frontend with the product information.
+   - Finally, the JSON is returned to the frontend, containing the scraped product information as well as another JSON with the products that are yet to be scraped.

 3. **Frontend (Continued)**:
    - The frontend displays the information in a dynamic table.
-   - The user can request more data, which triggers a new request to the backend, returning the next products or all available products, leveraging the saved and processed Markdown.
+   - The user can request more data, which triggers a new request to the backend.
+This request includes the URL to be scraped and the list of products that have not yet been scraped.
+The backend then returns the next set of products or all available products by leveraging the saved and processed Markdown.

 ## How to Run

 1. **Install Dependencies**:

    - In both the `frontend` and `backend` directories, install the project dependencies by running:
      ```bash
      npm install
      ```

 2. **Run the Project**:

    - Open two terminal instances: one for the frontend and one for the backend.
-   - In each terminal, run the following command to start the project:
+   - In each terminal, start the project with:
      ```bash
      npm run dev
      ```

 3. **Configure the OpenAI API**:
-   - Create an account on the [OpenAI Playground](https://github.com/marketplace/models/azure-openai/gpt-4o/playground) and generate your API key.
-You can get a free key with 50 requests per day.
+   - Create an account on the [OpenAI Playground](https://github.com/marketplace/models/azure-openai/gpt-4o/playground) and generate your API key (a free key allows up to 50 requests per day).
    - In the `.env` file within the `backend` folder, add your API key:
      ```bash
      OPENAI_API_KEY='Your_key'